 The goal of this case study is to create a rich, meaningful picture of one learner by synthesizing all of the information you have collected on that learner.
 By describing one student as fully and in as balanced a way as possible, you begin to gain access to that student's modes of thinking and learning.
 You can see the world from the student's point of view; what catches his or her attention; what arouses curiosity; and what sustains interest.
-The case study will include a descriptive and analytic discussion of the learner, and a reflective evaluation of you as a learner.
+The case study will include a descriptive and analytic discussion of the learner and a reflective examination of you as a learner.

-Part One: Descriptive Discussion: (6/40 points): Here you will include the following:
+Part One: Descriptive Discussion.
+(6/40 points): Here you will include the following:

-- Introduction: Overview of case study - Physical description of the student: Age, race, exceptionality, languages, general appearance.
-Why did you select this particular student? - Background: Relevant facts about parents, siblings, extended family, and what they say about the student (if available).
+- Introduction: Overview of case study - Physical description of the student: Age, race, sex/gender, exceptionality, languages, general appearance, etc. Why did you select this particular student? - Background: Relevant facts about parents, siblings, extended family, and what they say about the student (if available).
 Describe socioeconomic, ethnic/linguistic background, including home language.
 Note preferences and interests. - Setting: A brief description of the classroom and school philosophy, curricular emphasis, and attendance.
-Discuss relevant characteristics of the instructional context in which learning is occurring. - Other significant information reported without interpretation: May include divorce, death, illness, substance abuse, geographic upheaval, the student's previous school experience (if available) - Learning Factors: Describe the major aspects of at least three learning factors (cognitive/metacognitive, motivational/affective, developmental/social, and individual differences) that characterize your learner. - Data Collection Chart: Create a summary table of the data source (e.g. student, parent, student records, teacher), information sought (e.g. interview, observation, test scores) and how the data helped you address the learning factors that characterize the learner.
+Discuss relevant characteristics of the instructional context in which learning is occurring. - Other significant information reported without interpretation: May include divorce, death, illness, substance abuse, geographic upheaval or stability, the student's previous school experience (if available), etc. - Learning Factors: Describe the major aspects of at least three learning factors (cognitive/metacognitive, motivational/affective, developmental/social, and individual differences) that characterize your learner. - Data Collection Chart: Create a summary table that includes each data source (e.g., student, parent, student records, teacher), how the day was gathered (e.g., interview, observation, test scores), and the learning factors addressed by the data.

-Data Source Information Sought Learning factors addressed
+Data Source Information gathered by Learning factors addressed